Hafsa077/GitDemo/README.md

 Practicing using git and github.
 <br>
-This repositoruy contains files from my First Git Project.
+This repositoruy contains my First Project.